Docs · Account

 Click Add client at /dashboard/clients.
 Name is required.
 Primary contact, contact email, and monthly retainer are optional, all editable later.

 On save you land on the detail page where the unique POST URL and webhook secret are already provisioned and visible.
 Copy both.
-Treat the secret like any production credential, if it leaks, delete the client and re-add to rotate.
+Treat the secret like any production credential, if it ever leaks, hit Rotate secret on the detail page to mint a fresh one in place.
+No need to recreate the client, your events and deployments stay intact.

 Record the deployments